-- Restricting baby’s naps to two hours or less and limiting it to only two naps a day.
+- Restricting the baby’s naps to two hours or less and limiting it to only two naps a day.

-Sleep Training for your Baby
+Sleep Training for Your Baby

 Sleep training refers to the method used to teach your baby to fall asleep on his own.
 Once this aim is achieved, your baby is more likely to sleep through the night.
 While some babies easily pick up this art of sleeping, others may take time.
 There are two ways of sleep training – the controlled crying approach and the no-tears method.
 The choice is up to both partners after looking at the advantages and disadvantages of each.
 That said, it is important to remember that for some parents, a single training method might not do the trick.
 There is no particular age specified at which sleep training should be started.
 A large number of parents choose the sleep training route because they cannot deal with sleep deprivation any longer.
 Experts opine that babies are fully able to drift off to sleep by themselves after three months of age.

-What is Cry it Out/Crying Down/Ferber Method?
+What Is the Cry it Out/Crying Down/Ferber Method?